• Skip to primary navigation

 Now, add ghee to this mixture and rub it into the flour until crumbly.

 At this stage, add the yogurt and knead to a smooth supple dough.
-In case the dough is dry and difficult to knead use the 2 tablespoon water mentioned by the tbsp.
+In case the dough is dry and difficult to knead use the 2 tbsp water mentioned by the tbsp.

 Once you knead the dough, cover with a damp kitchen towel and let rest for 20 mins.